coreinfrastructure/best-practices-badge/doc/criteria.md

 ## Current criteria: Best Practices for OSS

 Here are the current *draft* criteria; it is certain to change.
-The criteria marked with &#8224; are intended to be automatically testable if the project is hosted on GitHub and follows standard conventions.
+Note that:
-The criteria marked with * at the end may be not applicable or not required;
+* The criteria marked with "&#8224;" are intended to be automatically testable if the project follows standard conventions and is hosted on a repository platform (e.g., GitHub) with decent API support.
-see their text for more information.
+* The criteria marked with "*" at the end may be not applicable or not required; see their text for more information.
-Text inside square brackets is the short name of the criterion.
+* Text inside square brackets is the short name of the criterion.
-In a few cases rationale is also included.
+* In a few cases rationale is also included.

-We expect that there will be a few other fields for the project name, description, project URL, repository URL (which may be the same as the project URL), and license(s).
+* We expect that there will be a few other fields for the project name, description, project URL, repository URL (which may be the same as the project URL), and license(s).

 ### OSS project basics